During which phase of mitosis are sister chromatids separated fro... | Channels for Pearson+

 Multiple Choice

-During which phase of mitosis are sister chromatids separated from one another?
+During which phase of mitosis are sister chromatids separated from each other?

 A